juxor/afaq/markdown/secF3.md

-Like the right-liberalism it is derived from, "anarcho"-capitalism is based on the concept of _"harmony of interests"_ which was advanced by the likes of Frdric Bastiat in the 19th century and Rothbard's mentor Ludwig von Mises in the 20th.
+Like the right-liberalism it is derived from, "anarcho"-capitalism is based on the concept of _"harmony of interests"_ which was advanced by the likes of Frédéric Bastiat in the 19th century and Rothbard's mentor Ludwig von Mises in the 20th.
 For Rothbard, _"all classes live in harmony through the voluntary exchange of goods and services that mutually benefits them all."_ This meant that capitalists and workers have no antagonistic class interests [**Classical